blockchain-unitn/skyledger-blockchain/README.md

 ```

 ### Account Setup
-1. **Create a new network on MetaMask using your local network connection data.**
+1. **Create a new network on MetaMask using your local network (RPC_URL) connection data.**
 2. **Create account key**
 ```bash
 avalanche key create skyLedger1
 ```
-Use the private key found in the `~/.avalanche-cli/keys/` folder to import the account into MetaMask.
+Use the private key 'skyLedger1.pk' found in the `~/.avalanche-cli/keys/` folder to import the account into MetaMask.

-Test with this funded test account (for local transfers):
+Test with this funded test account (for local transfers), add this account:
 ```bash
 0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027
 ```
+and send money to the funded test account to skyLedger1.pk account.

 ## Deploying of the contracts

+Make sure you are the directory of the project.

 1. **Install dependencies:**